William Mann Irvine | 1893-1928

 Douglas Hale came to Mercersburg in 1997 from Baylor School, where he served variously as teacher, assistant headmaster, and headmaster since 1973.
 Mr. Hale’s tenure was characterized by remarkable growth in faculty, admission, academic programs, technology, the endowment, and the overall physical plant.

 During Mr. Hale’s tenure, Mercersburg renovated all seven of its residence halls and connected the entire campus to a wireless network.
 The academic program grew to include more than 40 AP and honors courses, while athletics expanded to 26 varsity sports.
 The arts department added dance, instrumental and vocal music, and visual arts programs.
 The Burgin Center for the Arts and the Simon Student Center were constructed, Nolde Gymnasium was fully renovated, and construction began on the Hale Field House (named in his honor).
 Mr. Hale also presided over dramatic growth of the school’s endowment and the enormously successful Daring to Lead Campaign, which raised $300 million.

 Katherine Titus | 2016-present

 Katherine M. Titus was officially appointed head of school in July 2016.
-She is just Mercersburg’s seventh head of school in its 125-year history as a college-preparatory institution.
+She is just Mercersburg’s seventh head of school in its over 125-year history as a college-preparatory institution.

 Katie came to Mercersburg after serving as associate head for school life at St. George’s School in Middletown, Rhode Island.
 She had served St. George’s in a variety of leadership roles since 2005, including dean of students and assistant head for student life before assuming the duties of associate head.
 As associate head, Katie oversaw the day-to-day running of the school in conjunction with the head of school and was an active member of the math faculty.
 Prior to St. George’s, she was the director of college counseling at Pingree School in South Hamilton, Massachusetts, where she also taught math, served as an adviser, and coached.